 (Kniphofia uvaria ‘Red Hot Poker’)

-Red Hot Poker is a clump forming perennial flower that is native to South Africa but can be commonly found growing throughout the west coast of the United States.
-At maturity, this plant reaches the height of 3-4' tall and features a 18-24” clump of sword-shaped bluish-green leaves, 3-4' flower scapes, and 6-10” red tubular flowers that turn yellow at maturity.
+Red Hot Poker is a clump-forming perennial flower that is native to South Africa but can be commonly found growing throughout the west coast of the United States.
+At maturity, this plant reaches 3-4' tall and features an 18-24” clump of sword-shaped bluish-green leaves, 3-4' flower scapes, and 6-10” red tubular flowers that turn yellow at maturity.
 This plant attracts bees, butterflies, and hummingbirds, is resistant to deer, tolerates rabbits, and is drought tolerant.

 -